-Interviews of inmates were selected in accordance with the guidance of the PREA Auditor Handbook, with random selections of inmates to ensure diversity of geographic location (from each housing unit), race, and those with risk factors.
+Private face-to-face interviews of inmates were selected and completed in accordance with the guidance of the PREA Auditor Handbook, with random selections of inmates to ensure diversity of geographic location (from each housing unit), race, and those with risk factors.
 Random interviews of staff were made to include gender, shift, and post diversity.
 Interviews were in a conversational manner, to gain the confidence of those interviewed and to put them at ease, so the Audit Team could better understand their comprehension of PREA and its practice in the facility.